Frequently Asked Questions

 - Can changes be made to services I receive?

-Yes, you can meet with the Disability Services Coordinator if you need your accommodations adjusted.
+Yes, you can meet with the Accommodations and Accessibility Counselor at any time if you need your accommodations adjusted.
+Please contact the office at 304-462-6051 to schedule an appointment.